In most cases, the expenses of renting your property, such as maintenance, insurance, taxes, and interest, can be deducted

 If you use an accrual method, report income when you earn it.
 If you are unable to collect the rent, you may be able

 to deduct it as a business bad debt.
-See chapter 10 of Publication 535 for more information about business bad debts.
+See chapter 10 of Pub.
+535 for more information about business bad debts.

 Vacant rental property.